Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/01_platform_creation_streaming_ip/README.md

 ***Version: Vitis 2021.2***

-In this tutorial, you will learn how to add custom IPs into a Versal™ ACAP platform.
+In this tutorial, you will learn how to add custom IPs into a Versal® ACAP platform.
 This tutorial is an 'add-on' to the basic [Versal platform creation tutorial](../../Introduction/03_Edge_VCK190).
 So for each step, there will be a pointer to the corresponding part of that tutorial, as required.

 This tutorial targets the VCK190 board (see https://www.xilinx.com/products/boards-and-kits/vck190.html).